June 20, 2017

 In relation to leaks and holes, examine windows and doors around your house to make sure that there are no areas where heat can escape and cold air can sneak in.
 Cover the leaks and holes to avoid your heating system from working too hard.

-Programmable thermostats can significantly cut down your heating bill by regulating the temperature in accordance to when you either need or don’t need a lot of heat.
-For instance, you can set it to lower a temperature when no one is at home or when people are sleeping.
+Programmable thermostats can significantly cut down your heating bill by regulating the temperature in accordance with when you either need or don't need a lot of heat.
+For instance, you can set it to lower the temperature when no one is at home or when people are sleeping.
 For example, turning the temperature down by roughly 15 degrees for eight hours can translate into at least 10% energy savings.

 Advanced, programmable thermostats can adjust heat output without a manual set each time.
 It can engage when you are in the home and disengage or lower the heat when you leave the house.
 It can also engage the heat just before you arrive at home from work or wherever.
-It therefore allows you to reduce your energy consumption by greater margins than other methods.
+It, therefore, allows you to reduce your energy consumption by greater margins than other methods.